-Analysis | Tucker Carlson’s very-serious complaint about the climate?
+Analysis | Tucker Carlson’s very serious complaint about the climate?
 Dollar stores.

 That’s a lot of nonsense in sort order.

-The “windmill lie,” of course, is that wind energy is an inexpensive alternative to burning fossil-fuels for energy, which it is.
+The “windmill lie,” of course, is that wind energy is an inexpensive alternative to burning fossil fuels for energy, which it is.
 Carlson, you’ll recall, fed his audience misinformation during last year’s power outage in Texas by blaming wind energy for the crisis.
 As for “making the U.S. more dependent on China for solar panels” bit, the political right spent a decade undercutting efforts to boost domestic solar panel manufacturing (in favor of Hawleyesque defenses of oil and gas production) and now use China’s strength in the industry as reason not to transition to solar.

-The “flying to global warming conferences on private planes” line is a longstanding one.
+The “flying to global warming conferences on private planes” line is a long-standing one.
 It functions the way that Fox News’s beloved “Democratic official goes maskless despite mandate” stories do: using an example of contradictory behavior to undercut a broad effort as insincere or oppressive.
 In that sense, it’s very on-brand for Carlson, whose anti-intellectualism over the past year has been on full display in his assessments of the coronavirus pandemic response.
-It’s a bad look to take a private jet to a climate conference, certainly, but the problem of climate change is a global one driven by huge aggregated decisions about fossil-fuel consumption far more than small, individual ones.
-That’s why climate experts “suck up” to China: they want China to agree to emit fewer greenhouse gases.
+It’s a bad look to take a private jet to a climate conference, certainly, but the problem of climate change is a global one driven by huge aggregated decisions about fossil fuel consumption far more than small, individual ones.
+That’s why climate experts “suck up” to China: They want China to agree to emit fewer greenhouse gases.

 And then there’s Carlson’s last bit there, about how “dirty” America is.